Secret Agent: If You’re Easily Offended, You’re Easily Manipulated! This 1 Trick Catches A Lie In 2s

 TL;DR

-• Being easily offended makes you vulnerable to manipulation because emotional reactions cloud rational decision-making
+- Being easily offended makes you vulnerable to manipulation because emotional reactivity clouds your judgment and allows others to control your responses

-• Mental strength comes from making decisions consistently and taking responsibility for your choices rather than blaming circumstances
+- Mental strength comes from making decisive choices consistently and taking responsibility for your life rather than playing the victim

 Episode Recap